srsudar/eg/eg/examples/du.md

     brew install coreutils

-After having it installed, the `gsort` command will be available:
+After having it installed, the `gsort` command will be available, which can sort by human readable units (`-h`):

     du -h <files> | gsort -h